In the beginning, I only wanted this site to be about Evelyn. But I have come to realize that, like it or not, it is also about me.

 The blog posts, while giving you a glimpse of the wonder and beauty that was our girl, more often give you a window into the tatters of my grieving heart, into the shocking and sickening road a mother or father must travel after their child's death.

 And the response I have received has been overwhelming.
 I never believed when I first started that so many people would visit the blog or be so moved by my words.
 I needed, as I say on another page, a place where Evelyn could live on.
-And alongside that, a place where my experience as her mother could continue as well.
+And alongside that, a place where my experience as her mother could continue.
 That's what this site is for me.
 One of the few places in the world where I still get to be Evelyn's mom.

 And that's the first thing I want everyone who comes here to know about me.
 I am still Evelyn's mom.
 Being a mother to my three children has always taken center stage in my life.
 But I am other things as well.
 And I thought it was about time I told you a little about the woman behind this blog.